 The "U-2" designation is intended to avoid drawing attention to the plane's true spy role -- the "U" stands for "utility."
 The high-altitude use of the aircraft was designed to exclude it from the threat posed by the impressive Soviet air defense capabilities in the early days of the Cold War.

-Despite its Cold War roots, it continues to function in its same role today (2020), nearly sixty-five years after its maiden flight.
-Today the platform flies in a highly-modernized form to better contend with the dangers of the modern battlefield.
-The U-2 was slated to be replaced by the unmanned Northrop Grumman "Global Hawk" surveillance drone but these plans have been shelved - instead, the United States Air Force has elected to further evolve the manned U-2 platform for the foreseeable future .
+Despite its Cold War origins, it still plays the same role today (2020), nearly 65 years after its first flight.
+Today, the platform flies in a highly modernized form to better handle the dangers of the modern battlefield.
+The U-2 was originally intended to be replaced by Northrop Grumman's Global Hawk surveillance drone, but those plans have been shelved -- instead, the Air Force has opted to continue developing the U-2 manned platform for the foreseeable future .

-The U-2R saw an extensive revision of the airframe to make the aircraft some 30% larger than its forerunners.
-One primary failing of the early-generation U-2 systems was in their airframe hour limits - thus restricting their overall service lives - which the U-2R set out to rectify.
-Underwing fuel pods were added for increased operational ranges and additional sensors installed.
-Fourteen were built to the new specification.
-The U-2RT was a single-example, twin-seat trainer platform for the U-2R series.
+The U-2R underwent an extensive redesign of its airframe, making the aircraft approximately 30% larger than its predecessor.
+A major flaw of the early U-2 systems was their airframe hour limit - limiting their overall lifespan - which the U-2R attempted to remedy.
+For longer range, underwing fuel tanks were added and additional sensors were installed.

 - Reconnaissance (RECCE)